MSAnthony422/HPMSMemo_Project/README.md

 # HPMSMemo_Project
-Python Script that parses information from CMS website and downloads archived weekly memos into a .csv file.
+Python Script that parses information from CMS website into a .csv file and downloads archived weekly memos.